ABOUT -

-Chris is proud to be an RHS Ambassador for Communities and Ambassador for the National Youth Orchestra GB.
+In demand as a speaker, Chris delivers lectures and garden talks across the UK and internationally.
+He is also proud to serve as an RHS Ambassador for Communities and an Ambassador for the National Youth Orchestra of Great Britain.

 Chris Beardshaw